caztle1304/claseBiopython/README.md

 # claseBiopython

-## Descripción
+## Description
-Repositorio de la clase de BIOPYTHON para datos, tareas, practicas y scripts
+Repository specially designated to be used during all semester in Biopython class

-## Estructura
+## Structure
-├──build      # Archivos compilados
+├──build      # Compiled files
 #
-├── docs     # Archivos de documentación (txt, md)
+├── docs     # Documentation files (txt, md)
 #
-├── lib         # Librerías y dependencias
+├── lib         # Libraries and dependances
 #
-├── src        # Programas Python (notebooks)
+├── src        # Python scripts (notebooks)
 #
-├── test       # Archivos para pruebas
+├── test       # Test files
 ###
-├── README.md        # Archivo de descripción del software
+├── README.md        # Software description file
 ####
-├── LICENSE.md        # Licencia de uso
+├── LICENSE.md        # License
 ####
-└── .gitignore            # Archivo para especificar los archivos que git debe excluir \n
+└── .gitignore            # Files to be ignored by git \n

-## Motivación
+## Motivation
-Tener un lugar dónde concentrar todos los recursos necesarios que se utilizarán a lo largo del semestre en lca clase de biopython
+Having a place where to save all files, scripts, etc. that will be used during the semester in biopython class

-## Requerimientos del sistema
+## System requirements
-En caso de que un script tenga requerimientos especiales se indicará en la documentación
+If any script has special requirements, all indications will be in that script's documentation

-## Instalación
+## Install
-En los scripts que se añadirán al repositorio, se indicarán los pasos en caso de necesitar una instalación
+In case of spetial installation, steps will be described in script's documentation

-## Inicio rápido
+## Quick start
-Scripts de introducción a biopython
+Introductory scripts for biopython

-## Licencia
+## License
-Licencia otirgada por MIT, se encuentra en el archivo LICENCE.md
+MIT License

-## Contacto para información de soporte
+## Support contact information
 angeldc@lcg.unam.mx